Nexfinity/CakeyBot-Wiki/en/feature/auto-messages.md

 3. Go to the "Auto Messages" page.
 4. You can then create, delete, and edit any messages on this page.

-> Auto Messages will send every day at the specified time.
+> Auto Messages will send every day at the specified time by default, or you can configure a specific day of the week for the message to send instead.
 The time will be absed on the "Timezone" that you configure for your server on the "Bot Settings" page.
 {.is-info}

 # Custom Embeds <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>